Why use functions

 }

 There is one additional part of a function that is implicitly created when the function is created which is an environment.
 An environment is the place where code looks for objects that are called.
+It is associated with the body of the function.

 For example, above we defined two objects df